The future of food is now! As we dive into a new year, there’s no better time to take a look at which superfoods can power your diet though 2021.

 To find out if you can tolerate eggs, I recommend following an elimination diet and then adding foods back in one by one.
 You can find more information about an elimination diet in my book, The Autoimmune Solution.

-Real extra virgin olive oil (EVOO) is a true brain food.
+Real extra virgin olive oil (EVOO) is true brain food.
 It’s one of the reasons why so many people choose a Mediterranean diet.